kopytin/calc/README.md

 For example, -10 + (8 * 2.5) - (3 / 1,5) = 8.
 But it won't understand -10 + 8 * 2.5 - 3 / 1.5.

+Run "make all" to compile on Linux with gcc. test -- runs tests calc -- the calculator app.